JacksonAreaRobotics/JAR-Template/.github/README.md

 3. First configure your robot using the graphical configurer, then follow the instructions in main.cpp to configure the template to your robot specs.

-4. Check out the [documentation](https://jacksonarearobotics.github.io/JAR-Template/) for more detailed tutorials and information on using the template.
+4. Check out the <a href="https://jacksonarearobotics.github.io/JAR-Template/" target="_blank">documentation</a> for more detailed tutorials and information on using the template.

 ## Usage
 1. To make a new auton function, you must both write the function in autons.cpp and a declaration of the function in autons.h.
 The example autons show how this can be done.